 - TX Texas

 - Trinity University

 - U.S. foreign relations, human rights, religion, politics, modern America, evangelicalism, evangelicals, U.S.-Latin American relations, Cold War, genocide, NGOs, museums, public history

 - About Me

 Lauren Turek is an assistant professor of history at Trinity University in San Antonio, TX, where she teaches courses on modern United States history, U.S. foreign relations, and public history.
 She earned her Ph.D. in history from the University of Virginia.
 Her research centers on transnational religious networks and the influence of non-state religious actors on international politics, U.S. foreign policy, and domestic political culture.
-Turek’s articles on religion in American politics and foreign policy have appeared in Diplomatic History, the Journal of American Studies, and Religions, and her book project, To Bring the Good News to All Nations: Evangelicals, Human Rights, and U.S. Foreign Relations, is under contract with Cornell University Press.
+Turek’s articles on religion in American politics and foreign policy have appeared in Diplomatic History, the Journal of American Studies, and Religions, and her first book, To Bring the Good News to All Nations: Evangelicals, Human Rights, and U.S. Foreign Relations, came out with Cornell University Press in 2020.
 She has received grant and fellowship support for her research from the Institute for Political History, the American Historical Association, the Society for Historians of American Foreign Relations, and the John C. Danforth Center on Religion and Politics at Washington University in St. Louis, among others.

 - Recent Publications

-To Bring the Good News to All Nations: Evangelicals, Human Rights, and U.S. Foreign Relations (under contract with Cornell University Press)
+To Bring the Good News to All Nations: Evangelicals, Human Rights, and U.S. Foreign Relations (NY: Cornell University Press, 2020).

 Peer Reviewed Journal Articles

 “Ambassadors for the Kingdom of God or for America?
 Christian Nationalism, the Christian Right, and the Contra War,” Religions 7, no. 12 (December 2016): 151 (1-16).